traject/traject/doc/settings.md

 * `solr_writer.basic_auth_user`, `solr_writer.basic_auth_password`: Not set by default but when both are set the default writer is configured with basic auth.

+* `solr_writer.ignore_409`: Set to `true` If you want traject not to error out when Solr responds with a 409 error.
+The skipped records will be logged as a warning.

 ### Dealing with MARC data